jagill/nerd-smalltalk/src/html/ancientEgypt.md

 irrigation and fertilization, augmented by ample sunlight.
 Additionally, the desert to the east was rich in gold.

+![Ancient Egypt Map][]

 The Nile flows north from Khartoum (in current Sudan) approximately 3000 km to the Nile Delta, draining into the Mediterranean.
 Upstream/south of Khartoum the Nile splits into the Blue Nile (which sources from Ethiopia) and the White Nile (which comes Lake Victoria and further south).
-Between Khartoum and the Mediterranean are six cataracts that impede navigation; there have often been military and/or commercial checkpoints at the cataracts.
-Ancient Egypt is based on the portion of the Nile between the first cataract (at Aswan) and the Mediterranean.
+Between Khartoum and the Mediterranean are six cataracts that impede navigation; these have often hosted military and/or commercial checkpoints.
+Ancient Egypt was located on the portion of the Nile between the first cataract (at Aswan) and the Mediterranean.
 South of Aswan lies the land called Nubia or Kush.

 Egypt was divided geographically and politically into Lower Egypt and Upper